 Use "Search (Ethernet)..." to enter the target system.
-Thus another dialog opens to either:
+Thus a next dialog opens to either:

-- enter the known computer name after "Enter Host Name / IP:" (as shown in red) - · perform a "Broadcast Search" (if the exact computer name is not known) - · enter the known computer IP or AmsNetID
+- enter the known computer name after "Enter Host Name / IP:" (as shown in red) - perform a "Broadcast Search" (if the exact computer name is not known) - enter the known computer IP or AmsNetID.

-Fig. 46: specify the PLC for access by the TwinCAT System Manager: selection of the target system
+Fig. 46: Specify the PLC for access by the TwinCAT System Manager: selection of the target system

-Once the target system has been entered, it is available for selection as follows (the correct password may have to be entered beforehand):
+Once the target system has been entered, it is available for selection as follows (a password may have to be entered):